primait/prima_opentelemetry_ex/README.md

     span_name: "graphql resolution",
     trace_request_variables: false
 ```
 All the `:graphql` configurations get passed directly to `OpentelemetryAbsinthe`.
-For more informations about what you can do with them, see https://github.com/primait/opentelemetry_absinthe#readme
+For more informations about what you can do with them, see [opentelemetry_absinthe readme](https://github.com/primait/opentelemetry_absinthe#readme)